March 6th, 2014

 - designate one internet/tv-free day per month—6/12

-- make blackberry wine—in progress
+- make blackberry wine—done!

 - quit being lazy and make a pie crust from scratch—done!

 - find 10 easy, healthy(ish) dinner recipes we both like—1, 2, 3, 4, 5,